Fifa president Sepp Blatter is being investigated by US officials as part of their inquiry into corruption at the world football body, US media say.

 Analysis: Richard Conway, BBC Sport, Zurich

-Sepp Blatter's key advisers cut dejected figures last night as
+Sepp Blatter's key advisers cut dejected figures last night as their boss announced he was stepping aside.

 The air of despondency in Zurich contrasts sharply with that in the rest of Europe.
 English Football Association chairman Greg Dyke and others who have pushed for reform rejoiced at the news that the man who has controlled Fifa with an iron grip since 1998 was finally going.